WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS CONTACT US

 Haviland Lake Trail, July 23, 2005.

-Pneumonanthe affinis is often found in dense clusters of a dozen or more plants and these clusters are scattered widely in wet meadows.
-It has strong maroon stems that attract attention even before the multitude of flowers open on the upper third of the plant.
-Lower flowers have pedicels; upper flowers are tightly clustered and without pedicels (in a manner similar to Pneumonanthe parryi pictured below).
+Gentiana affinis is often found in dense clusters of a dozen or more plants and these clusters are scattered widely in wet meadows.
+The plant has strong maroon stems that attract attention even before the multitude of flowers open on the upper third of the plant.
+Lower flowers have pedicels; upper flowers are tightly clustered and without pedicels (in a manner similar to Gentiana parryi).

 Gentianaceae (Gentian Family)